Roanoke Maroons: School colors

 Roanoke has two sets of school colors, blue and gold for academic use and maroon and gray for athletic use.
 This dates to 1907 when the baseball team needed new uniforms, but could not obtain any in blue and gold.
 Maroon and gray uniforms were purchased as a substitute.
 Within a few years, maroon and gray were adopted as Roanoke's official athletic colors.
 The college athletic nickname became Maroons as well.
-In recent years, black has been added as an accent color so Roanoke athletic uniforms are often maroon, gray, black, and white on some occasions.
+In recent years, black and white have been added as accent colors so Roanoke athletic uniforms are often maroon, gray, black, and white.

 Nickname and mascot

 Roanoke's athletic nickname is the Maroons and the mascot is Rooney, a maroon-tailed hawk.
-The mascot was revealed on April 17, 2009 during the annual alumni weekend festivities.
-Roanoke has competed as the Maroons for over 100 years, but it was only a color without a mascot to represent the college.
+The mascot was revealed on April 17, 2009, during the annual alumni weekend festivities.
+Roanoke has competed as the Maroons for over a century, but it was only a color without a mascot to represent the college.